-Graduate Student Academic Forms: Our forms are now digital and can be found on the Graduate Studies website.
-Instructions for completing each form will be included in the .pdf file.
-If needed, paper copies are also available in the Office of Graduate Studies located in the College of Education building, room 356, or by emailing gradstud@csusb.edu.
+Graduate Student Academic Forms

+Our forms are now digital and can be found on the Graduate Studies website.
+Instructions for completing each form are included.
+If needed, forms can be requested by emailing gradstud@csusb.edu.

 Office of Graduate Studies staff can help with graduate policies, procedures, and form submission.
 Contact by phone at 909-537-5058 or by e-mail at gradstud@csusb.edu, or visit our website at csusb.edu/graduate-studies.